mrsimonsen/SimoGrader/Example Assignments/Unit03-loops/P05draw_half_arrow.py/README.md

 Project 5

 ## Steps
-1. Prompt the user for 3 number that will be used to create a half arrow shape.
+1. Prompt the user for 3 numbers that will be used to create a half arrow shape.
 2. Print out the arrow base rectangle.
 3. Print out the arrow head triangle.
 4. Expand the program so that it keep asking for a arrow head width until it is bigger than the arrow base width.